Separation of military and police roles

 The separation of military and police roles is the principle by which the military and law enforcement perform clearly differentiated duties and do not interfere with each other's areas of discipline.
 Whereas the military's purpose is to fight wars, law enforcement is meant to enforce domestic law.
 Neither is trained specifically to do the other's job.
 Military and law enforcement differ, sometimes fundamentally, in areas such as source of authority, training in use of force, training in investigation and prosecution, and training in enforcing laws and ensuring civil liberties.

 Even "gray area" threats like drug trafficking, organized crime or terrorism will require sophisticated investigative skills and adherence to procedures for building a case as well as close collaboration with prosecutorial and judicial authorities.
 These are arguably traits solely attributed to law enforcement officers.
 Military personnel, on the other hand, are trained to defend the national territory from foreign military threats and are equipped with weapons designed to kill the enemy, rather than to stun or disable.
-The presence of a heavily-armed military standing in for the law enforcement personnel may reassure anxious civilians or not, but it should at best be partial and short-term.
+The presence of a heavily armed military standing in for the law enforcement personnel may reassure anxious civilians or not, but it should at best be partial and short-term.

 In the United States

-In the United States, the 1878 Posse Comitatus Act place limits (but does not absolutely forbid) on the federal government in dispatching federal military personnel and federalized National Guard forces to enforce domestic policies.
+In the United States, the 1878 Posse Comitatus Act place limits on (but does not absolutely forbid) the federal government in dispatching federal military personnel and federalized National Guard forces to enforce domestic policies.

 There are instances of the military being called into action (such as during national emergencies caused by natural disasters or civil disorders) and efficiently saving lives and restoring order, such as the 1992 Los Angeles riots and Hurricane Katrina.
 On the other hand, there have also been instances where the use of military in a domestic role has gone wrong, such as the Kent State shootings.

 In the 1980s, Congress began discussing a broader military role, but Ronald Reagan's Secretary of Defense, Frank Carlucci, testified that "I remain absolutely opposed to the assignment of a law enforcement mission to the Department of Defense.
 I am even more firmly opposed to any relaxation of the Posse Comitatus restrictions on the use of the military to search, seize and arrest.
 I have discussed this matter with the President and other senior members of his Cabinet, and I can report that these views are shared throughout this Administration."

+Despite this, an increased militarization of the police has been observed, most notably through the 1990 establishment and growth of the Law Enforcement Support Office, or LESO, under the administration of George H. W. Bush.
+This legally mandates the transfer of excess DoD property to law enforcement agencies.
+Established under the broad guidelines of fighting drugs, it has enabled police officers to use military weapons, equipment, and vehicles in almost any cases.